 Configure Server and Integrations to Trust Custom Certificates

-Server initiated communication (for example, downloading a pack from the marketplace), Javascript integrations, and native integrations use the built-in set of CA-Signed certificates of the host machine to validate TLS communication.
-If you are using an engine, the engine also uses CA-Signed certificates.
+Server initiated communication (for example, downloading a pack from the Marketplace), Javascript integrations, and native integrations use the built-in set of CA-signed certificates of the host machine to validate TLS communication.
+If you use an engine, the engine also uses CA-signed certificates.
 You can add custom trusted certificates to the host built-in set.
-(In addition, you will need to configure Python Docker integrations to trust custom certificates.)
+For Python Docker integrations, you need to create a certificate file that includes the custom certificates and configure Cortex XSOAR to use it.
+For more information for configuring Cortex XSOAR 6, see Configure Python Docker Integrations to Trust Custom Certificates.
+For more information for configuring Cortex XSOAR 8 cloud see Configure Docker Integrations to Trust Custom Certificates.

 "/etc/ssl/certs/ca-certificates.crt", // Debian/Ubuntu/Gentoo etc.